Over the past 20 years, the kitchen has transformed from a hidden room in a home to a multi-generational, multi-purpose space.

 So where to from here?

-At the end of the day, kitchen design is a science.
+At the end of the day, kitchen design is a bit of a science.
 Taking the time to consult an expert will pay dividends, ensuring you aren’t running circles around your kitchen every time you prepare a meal.